 An online survey was distributed to 142 Diploma in Accountancy students.
 Only 92 responses were received, giving a 65% response rate.
 The respondents comprised 24 males and 68 females currently in the fourth and fifth semesters.
 Most of the respondents have undergone the UED102 study skills course in their first semester.

+Table 1.
+The gender breakdown of respondents

 Value label Frequency

 Male 24

 Female 68

 Total 92